terraform-linters/tflint/README.md

       --ignore-module=SOURCE                      Ignore module sources
-      --enable-rule=RULE_NAME                     Enable rules from the command line --disable-rule=RULE_NAME                    Disable rules from the command line --explicit-rules-mode                       Only enable rules provided by the command line or config --var-file=FILE                             Terraform variable file name
+      --enable-rule=RULE_NAME                     Enable rules from the command line --disable-rule=RULE_NAME                    Disable rules from the command line --only                                      Only enable rules provided by the command line or config --var-file=FILE                             Terraform variable file name
       --var='foo=bar'                             Set a Terraform variable
       --module                                    Inspect modules